-Important things to know about silver sterling
+Important things to know about sterling silver

 How to prevent your silver from tarnishing

-Baking soda paste
+baking soda paste

 Vinegar and baking soda

-Soap and water
+soap and water

-What is the quickest way to clean silver?
+What's the fastest way to clean silver?

-Here is the material you will need :
+Here are the materials you will need :

-- 1 cup of boiling water
+- 1 cup boiling water

-- 1 tablespoon of baking soda
+- 1 tablespoon baking soda

 - 1 tablespoon of white salt

-- ½ a cup of white vinegar
+- ½ cup white vinegar

-- 1 sheet of tin foil
+- 1 sheet of aluminum foil

 - 1 bowl